namberino/sora/README.md

 # Sora: A mini operating system

-Sora is a small operating system with a small bootloader and kernel
+Sora is a small operating system with a small bootloader and a small kernel

 This is a learning project for me so the code is somewhat messy.
 I've documented everything quite throughly through so if you want to, you can go through the code and learn more about operating system development